-4 Highest Astronomical Tide and Lowest Astronomical Tide
+4 Highest Astronomical Tide and Lowest Astronomical 75 Tide

-The Highest Astronomical Tide (HAT) is used internationally for flood-forecasting reference levels and in navigation for clearance under bridges.
-HAT can be used in structural design alongside skew surge as an independent variable for determining return-period water levels.
-The Lowest Astronomical Tide (LAT) is also an important parameter recommended for use as the datum on navigation charts (IHO, 2017).
-Once the phases and amplitudes A_n and g_n are known, $\tilde{G}(t)$ is fully determined by Eq.
-(1), and the future HAT and LAT are given by $\max(\tilde{G}(t))$ and $\min(\tilde{G}(t))$.
-But because of the overlap in phase of the forcing between the constituents and the f_n and u_n nodal modulations, it is not trivial to write HAT or LAT algebraically.
-They are therefore determined by inspection of the predicted tides, preferably over a 18.6-year nodal cycle.
-Figure 6a shows the range, HAT minus LAT, when we do this by synthesising a predicted tide at 15 min intervals over 18.6 years globally.
+The Highest Astronomical Tide (HAT) is used internationally for flood-forecasting references levels and in navigation for clearance under bridges.
+HAT can be used in structural design alongside skew surge as an independent variable for determining return period water levels.
+Lowest Astronomical Tide (LAT) is also an important parameter, recommended for use as the datum on navigation charts (IHO, 2017).
+Once the phases and amplitudes A_n and g_n are known, G(t) is fully determined for all time by equation (1), and the future 5 HAT and LAT are given by $\max(\tilde{G}(t))$ and $\min(\tilde{G}(t))$.
+But because of the overlap in phase of the forcing between the constituents, and the f_n and u_n nodal modulations, it is not trivial to write HAT or LAT algebraically.
+They are therefore determined by inspection of the predicted tides, preferably over a 18.6 year nodal cycle.
+Figure 6a shows the range, HAT 10 minus LAT, when we do this by synthesising a predicted tide at 15 minute intervals over 18.6 years, globally.
 Radiational effects are omitted from this figure, which is based on a tide-only run.
-Since the GTSM data were limited to 1 month, it uses only 34 constituents, therefore omitting S_1 and the long-period contributions to HAT and LAT.
+Since the GTSM data was limited to 1 month, it 5 uses only 34 constituents, therefore omitting \mathbf{S}1 and the long-period contributions to HAT and LAT.